On the Smoothed Complexity of Combinatorial Local Search: Introduction

 We start by proposing an abstract model for smoothed analysis of combinatorial local optimization (CLO) in~\cref{sec:model}.
 Our family of CLO problems includes problems in \pls/ that have an arbitrary combinatorial neighbourhood structure and linear objective functions; essentially, our model generalizes that of~\parencite{Orlin2004} beyond binary configurations.
 In~\cref{sec:smoothPLS}, we add our smoothness layer that introduces probabilistic noise (independently) to the cost parameters of the CLO problem.
 No further assumptions are made on the distributions of the perturbed costs; their densities are only parameterized by a global upper bound of $\phi$.
 This is a standard model (employed, e.g., in \parencite{Beier2006a,Roeglin2007a,Englert_2016,Etscheid17}) that makes positive smoothed-analysis results even stronger, and extends the seminal model of Gaussian perturbations from~\parencite{Spielman2004}.

 \Cref{sec:sin-step} contains our key technical result for deriving upper bounds on the expected (under smoothness) number of local-search steps, until an \emph{exact} local optimum is reached.
 Our black-box tool (\cref{thm:single-step-bound}) can be readily applied to an abstract CLO problem, once its underlying neighbourhood structure is appropriately captured; this is formalized through the notion of \emph{separability} (see~\cref{def:separable-instances}), quantified by a collection of three parameters that are critical for the upper bound given by~\cref{thm:single-step-bound}.
-We note here that our bounds are robust against the specific choice of a starting point for the local search dynamics, as well as the pivoting rule utilized at every step to transition to an improving neighbour.
+We note here that like many problem-specific state-of-the-art results, our bounds are robust against the specific choice of a starting point for the local search dynamics, as well as the pivoting rule utilized at every step to transition to an improving neighbour.
 In other words, our main black-box tool establishes bounds for the entire \emph{family} of local search heuristics of a local optimization problem.
-At a technical level, our proof works by lower-bounding the probability that \emph{all} steps of the local-search sequence improve sufficiently the objective.
+At a technical level, our proof works by lower-bounding the probability that \emph{all} steps of the local-search sequence improve the objective sufficiently, thereby applying a standard approach to a general, application independent abstract problem.